What is multiple sclerosis (MS)?

 There are three main types of multiple sclerosis2:

-- Secondary progressive – after many years (usually decades), many, but not all, people with relapsing remitting multiple sclerosis go on to develop secondary progressive multiple sclerosis.
-Symptoms gradually worsen over time and they have a build-up of disability, independent of any relapses
+- Secondary progressive – after many years (usually decades), many, but not all, people with relapsing remitting MS go on to develop secondary progressive MS. Symptoms gradually worsen over time and they have a build-up of disability, independent of any relapses

 - Primary progressive – in primary progressive multiple sclerosis, symptoms gradually worsen and accumulate over several years, and there are no periods of remission, though people often have periods where their condition appears to stabilise.
 Primary progressive multiple sclerosis affects about 10-15% of people diagnosed